How to Adjust Your Guitar's Truss Rod for Optimal Playability

 How do I adjust my truss rod for more relief?

-To adjust the truss rod for more relief, you need to turn it counterclockwise (to the left).
+To adjust the truss rod for more relief, turn it counterclockwise (to the left).

 Should I tighten or loosen the truss rod if the action is too high?

-If the action is too high, you should loosen the truss rod by turning it counterclockwise (to the left).
+If the action is too high, loosen the truss rod by turning it counterclockwise (to the left).

 Which way do I turn the truss rod to lower action?